kwilkins/dnd/5e-reference-doc.md

 Spell specific house rules:
   * Healing Spirit - this spell ends once the spirit has healed a number of times equal to twice your spellcasting ability modifier (minimum of once).
     * <a target="_blank" href='https://twitter.com/JeremyECrawford/status/935992604080013312'>This is a rule suggested by Jeremy Crawford</a>
+  * ???Identify - this spell can be used to identify multiple objects/creatures during the casting of the spell, casting time is changed to 10 minutes, and casting this spell consumes the 100gp pearl at the end.???

 I am allowing these spell options from the following Unearthed Arcana: